brown-band/website/README.md

 - `assets`: miscellaneous static files (i.e. images, JS, CSS, and anything else that you need that isn’t a page)
   - `handle-password.js`: checks the password provided for encrypted pages (currently just `recordings.html`)
   - `recordings.js`: renders the decrypted recordings page on the client side and enables playback.
+  - `check-purged.js`: checks that CSS removed to reduce file size is not actually being used.
 - `book`: handles printing the script books given to seniors at graduation.
 See below for details.
 - `book-html`: the output directory for `npm run book:*`, not checked into Git.
 - `buttons`: contains folders for each class year.
 See below for more detailed instructions.
   - `buttons/[year]/labels.yml`: contains a mapping from college name → button description for that year
 - `config`: things that make Eleventy work the way we want.
 Includes functionality common to both the book and the website.
-  - `build-css.js`: Slims down Bootstrap by removing unused CSS classes.
-It should pick up most things you use automatically, but if you dynamically add Bootstrap classes using JS, make sure to add them to the `safelist` so they work properly.
-  - `filters-shortcodes.js`: Contains all the custom additions to the Nunjucks template language.
   - `index.js`: various config things.
 If you’re adding new config, consider putting it here unless it only applies to the website (i.e. not the book)
-  - `remark-directives.mjs`: [remark](https://remark.js.org) plugin for handling custom syntax used in scripts
+  - `markdown.mjs`: Uses [remark](https://remark.js.org) to handle all the Markdown files
+  - `minify.js`: Slims down Bootstrap by removing unused CSS classes.
+It should pick up most things you use automatically, but if you dynamically add Bootstrap classes using JS, make sure to add them to the `safelist` so they work properly.
+Also, either minifies or formats the HTML being output.
   - `scripts.js`: Creates collections of the scripts for every semester (used to render the script pages) and a list of those collections (used to render the scripts homepage).
+  - `templates.js`: Contains all the custom additions to the Handlebars template language.
 - `data`: contains a combination of static data (`.yml` files) and scripts that produce the relevant data for the website (`.js` files)
   - `people/*.yml`: lists the section leaders, appointed positions, conductors, and members of band board.
   - `buttons.js`: scans the `buttons` folder and formats the buttons for display on the buttons page